The Math: Compound Frequency vs Total Return

 Why the gap is so wide

 Each day's yield becomes new principal earning the next day's yield.
-The longer you compound, the larger the compounding base, the faster the growth.
-This is the exponential growth curve that makes long-term DeFi returns dramatic.
+The longer you compound, the larger the base, the faster the growth — the compounding film shows the intuition in 90 seconds.

 Gas considerations

 On BSC, Re-Loop transactions cost $0.10 - $0.50 in BNB.
-For a $100 position, daily compounding might cost $30/year in gas — breakeven at this scale is around weekly compounding.
-For a $1,000 position, daily compounding is clearly worth it.
-For a $10,000 position, daily or even twice-daily is optimal.
+For a $100 position, daily compounding might cost $30/year in gas — breakeven is around weekly.
+For $1,000+ daily is clearly worth it.
+(Why we picked BSC over Ethereum is exactly this fee profile.)

 Practical recommendation